Zeus-6062/discord-QR-nitro-token-calma/README.md

-# Discord-QR-Scam
+# Discord-QR-Token-Çalma
-Discord Image Token Grabber
+Discord Image Nitro Token Çalma

 ### About
 A Python script that automatically generates a Nitro scam QR code and grabs the Discord token when scanned.
 This tool demonstrates how people can trick others